 Many stories have been written about Him.

-On this Christmas Day, please allow me to present to you two of the best and the gentlemen who wrote them.
+On this Christmas Day, please allow me to present to you one of the best and the gentleman who wrote it.

 Dr. James Allan Francis was born in Nova Scotia, Canada.
 He became a pastor at age twenty-one and served in ministry for the remainder of his life.
 His first pastorate was in New York City at the Riverside Baptist Church, and after serving in other varied pastorates in the East, he came to Los Angeles in 1914.